AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 - Provide the name of one of the interactive plots, e.g. "ecephys-drift-map"

 There are many situations where it's helpful to be able to "swipe" between two images.
 If you have two identical images separated by a ';' the portal will allow users to swipe between them.
 For example, you might show snippets of the raw electrophysiology raster with detected spikes overlaid on the swipe.

-**Q: When does the state get set for the QualityControl and QCEvaluation objects?**

-The QC portal automatically calls ``QualityControl.evaluate_status()`` whenever you submit changes to the metrics.
-Note that while it's possible to evaluate the status of ``QCEvaluation`` objects directly, this could lead to inconsistencies in the overall status of the ``QualityControl`` object.

 **Q: I saw fancy things like dropdowns in the QC Portal, how do I do that?**